Visitors are constantly surprised at how much there is to see and do in Port Vincent, and surrounding areas of South Australia’s Yorke Peninsula.

 23. Historic Wharf

 Find the sign at the wharf and read all about it’s history, or just catch some fish, squid or crabs.

 24. Visit our War Museum

 Located in the tennis club rooms behind the oval on Talbot St. Open Thursdays & Saturdays 10am-12pm.

 Find a quiet spot to sit on the sandy beach and enjoy some cooked fish and chips from the Kiosk or the Deli.

-Bring your own or hire a canoe or a kayak from Port Vincent Outdoors and go exploring the coastline.
+Bring your own canoe or kayak and go exploring the coastline.

 Try for some crabs, or dive for scallops.
 You can pick up a reef watch underwater card from Port Vincent Caravan Park & Seaside Cabins and report “Feral” or “In Peril” species.